- Create a Template

 - Viewing Affected Sections

-Note: This feature is under development and pending full release.
-When released, it will require ProntoForms app version or newer: ProntoForms for iOS 9.2, ProntoForms for Android 8.2, and Windows 6.2.
+Note: This feature is a limited release for Enterprise Tier only.
+It requires ProntoForms app version ProntoForms for iOS 9.2, ProntoForms for Android 8.2, and Windows 6.2 or newer.

 Templates are a form builder tool that allows you to quickly build and modify multiple copies of a similar set of questions.
 A Template is the pattern that a Template-Based Section follows.
 If multiple sections follow the same pattern, they can use the same template, including the conditional logic rules in the template.
 Without templates, you would have to individually create the questions and conditional logic rules, but with templates, you can create a single template and spawn as many copies of it as needed.
 Moreover, you can make an edit to the template and the edit will be reflected in the template-based sections -- no more having to edit each one individually.